-Blunt Target nt Target Effective use of lesson time.
+Blunt Target Blunt Target Effective use of lesson time.
 SHARP Key questions Breakdown of target Specific What exactly do you want to achieve?
 What is the area of specific focus?
 Feedback suggests that lessons start well but I cannot deliver all that I plan and lessons over run without the opportunity to consolidate the learning at the end.
 I do not 'really' know what the pupils have learnt.
 How What actions will you need to take to achieve the target?
 What support will you need?
 Watch my mentor teach a lesson and think about how it is divided into chunks.
 Use the lesson planning tool kit to help me plan a lesson in chunks.
 Identify how each chunk addresses a specific learning objective.
 Evaluate and reflect on the success of this strategy.
 I will need to plan a formative assessment task (mini plenary) to find out if the pupils have learnt what I intended.
 Achievable Can I achieve the target in my professional context?
 Can I achieve it in the time frame?
 Do I have the opportunity?
 Which class(s)/year group will I focus on?
 7Y2 period 3 on Thursday (observe them in advance being taught by RT on Monday) Related - to the Progression Booklet Which is the main curriculum thread in the Progression Booklet and are there any others?
 HPL6 and HPL9 Progression Can I use the language from the Progression booklet?
 Where am I at and where am I aiming to be?
-Break the lesson into chunks matched to learning outcomes to 'structure lessons that support learning' (HPL6) Put timings onto the lesson plan focusing on the final 'chunk' to consolidate the learning ' making effective use of lesson time' (HPL6) Use information from the plenary to 'review and evaluate teaching'.
-(HPL9) Revised SHARP Target with actions Observe RT teach and identify the key 'chunks' (with timings).
-Plan the lesson for 7Y2 in clear chunks with times
+Break the lesson into chunks matched to learning outcomes to 'structure lessons that support learning' (HPL6) Put timings onto the lesson plan focusing on the final 'chunk' to consolidate the learning 'making effective use of lesson time' (HPL6) Use information from the plenary to 'review and evaluate teaching'.
+(HPL9) Target: Use a 'chunking' technique to break the lesson into timed learning episodes focusing on the plenary to consolidate learning.
+Reflect (HPL6 and HPL9) Action: Observe RT teach and identify the key 'chunks' (with timings).
+Plan the lesson for 7Y2 in clear chunks with times identifying the key learning objectives for each chunk.
+Include a plenary that consolidate learning objective (ask for this to be reviewed and amend).
+Reflect during the post lesson conversation on the effectiveness of the lesson and use this for planning next week. chunks' (with timings). with times identifying the key learning objectives for each chunk.
+Include a plenary that consolidates the riewed and amend).